kinipelaa/CyberSecurity-Projects-/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the jump box machine can accept connections from the Internet.
+Only the Jump-Box-Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses My IP Address: 99.110.222.198
+- _Workstation Public IP through TCP 5601.
+Also whitelisted IP addresses Personal IP "WORKSTATION"

 - Jump-Box-Provisioner IP : 10.0.0.4 via SSH port 22
 - Workstation Public IP via port TCP 5601

-Machines within the network can only be accessed by jump box provisioner.
+Machines within the network can only be accessed by Jump-Box-Provisioner.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Which machine did you allow to access your ELK VM?
+What was its IP address?_The ELK-Server is only accessible by SSH from the Jump-Box-Provisioner and through web access from personal workstation.

 A summary of the access policies in place can be found in the table below.